GeoCat/bridge-style/README.md

 The library also has some support for being run from GIS applications, so it can convert from the data objects corresponding to map layer and features in those applications into Geostyler.
 At the moment, there is support for QGIS, and support from ArcGIS is planned an will soon be added.

-To see which QGIS symbology features are correctly converted to Geostyler (and then supported in the rest of available formats), see [here](docs/qgis.md):
+To see which QGIS symbology features are correctly converted to Geostyler (and then supported in the rest of available formats, when possible), see [here](docs/qgis.md):

 ## Example usage